MENU

 The Crimean Human Rights Group [CHRG] reports that SIZO No. 8, like SIZO No. 2, opened in the autumn of 2022, is directly controlled by FSB [security service.
 The plans have been underway for some time, as the SIZO was first registered a year ago, on 24 October 2022, with the head of the SIZO named as Rauf Maratovich Idrisov.

 Russia began filling SIZO No. 1 in occupied Simferopol with Crimean Tatar and other Ukrainian political prisoners soon after its invasion and annexation of Crimea.
 The conditions were, and remain, appalling, not least because of the severe overcrowding.
-At least such of the political prisoners are or were imprisoned in SIZO No. 2, however, as suspected from the outset, the new remand prison has also been used to imprison combatants and civilian hostages abducted from recently seized Ukrainian territory.
+At least some of the political prisoners are or were imprisoned in SIZO No. 2, however, as suspected from the outset, the new remand prison has also been used to imprison combatants and civilian hostages abducted from recently seized Ukrainian territory.
 Such hostages, seized essentially for their por-Ukrainian position, are either held prisoner without any charges being brought, or face trumped up charges of ‘terrorism’, ‘sabotage’ or ‘spying’.

 As of September 2023, there were believed to be over 120 prisoners in SIZO No. 2, with none of these, according to CHRG’s sources, prisoners accused of ‘ordinary offences’.